-CMMVC5894E The FlashCopy consistency group was not deleted because you are trying to delete consistency group θ or the name of the consistency group is not valid.
+CMMVC5894E The FlashCopy consistency group was not deleted because you are trying to delete consistency group 0 or the name of the consistency group is not valid.

-The FlashCopy consistency group was not deleted because you are trying to delete consistency group 0 or the name of the consistency group is not valid.
+The FlashCopy consistency group was not deleted because the name of the consistency group is not valid or you are trying to delete consistency group 0.

-Specify the correct consistency group and issue the command again.
+Specify the correct consistency group and reissue the command.